 Before Paramount, Season Passes used to be green.

-There used to be a seperate entrance for season pass holders.
-Which is still used on days that attendance is expected to be high.
+There used to be a separate entrance for season pass holders.

-John Allen made his calculations on the back of a placemat in the International Street Resturant.
+John Allen made his calculations on the back of a placemat in the International Street Restaurant.

 The Action 180 Theater used to show a movie where a cat drove a car from the police.

-A part of the que for the Adventure Express is the same cement used for the Flying Dutchman que.
+A part of the queue for the Adventure Express is the same concrete used for the Flying Dutchman ride pad.

 In an average year, 100 tons of hamburgers and 300 tons of French fries are consumed by guests.
 Additionally, guests consume about 3,000,000 gallons of soft drinks each year, which is enough to fill the Royal Fountain about six times.